7 Ways Your Body Reacts to a Food Binge

 The brain ‘checks out’

 “Mindful eating and bingeing can’t occur at the same time,” says Kari Anderson,a licensed professional counselor in Scottsdale, Arizona.
 In a study published by the American Psychological Association, people used binge eating as a means of escape from self-awareness.
 “It’s really quite protective,” says Anderson.
 “In order [for the body] to even tolerate it, there’s a shift in mental state.”
 (Here’s what mindful eaters do at every meal.)

 Immune function suffers

 Overeating is a traumatic experience for your organs.
 As the body swings between high levels of glucose and insulin, immune function can dip for up to 24 hours after an episode of binge eating, notes Wilfley.
 (These daily habits help boost immunity.)

 You can’t tell if you’re really hungry

 There are two hunger hormones that play a role in how full you feel.
 Ghrelin is the hormone that increases appetite, signaling that it’s time for a snack or meal.
 Leptin decreases appetite, telling us when we’re full.
 Studies show that chronic binge eaters actually have lower levels of ghrelin and trouble responding to both hormones overall.
 That means if binge eating is happening on a regular basis, it just becomes really hard to determine when you’re hungry or satiated.
 (Here are medical reasons you might feel hungry all the time.)

 Binge eating can make it difficult to rest effectively, according to Wilfley.
 You might have trouble falling asleep and may wake up during the night out of discomfort, thirst, or acid reflux.
 Chronic acid reflux, or GERD, is common in people who binge-eat over a long period of time.
 (These are silent signs of reflux you might ignore.)

 So why do we binge?

 Binge eating to the point of discomfort more than once a week for over three months could signal a condition.
 In 2013, the American Psychological Association recognized binge eating disorder (BED) as an official psychiatric condition.
-It’s the most common eating disorder and may affect 3.5 percent of American adults.
+It’s the most common eating disorder and may affect up to 3.5 percent of American adults.
 If you think you might have BED, talk to your doctor about helpful resources.